Chapters 30 and 31 provide more detailed discussions of infections in the immunocompromised patient.

 A thorough physical examination should be performed.
 Routine DREs are generally avoided unless symptoms suggest a rectal abscess or prostatitis.
 If a DRE is necessary, antibiotics should be administered first.
 Appropriate cultures (eg, blood, sputum, urine and, if indicated, cerebrospinal fluid) should always be obtained.
 Two sets of blood cultures should be drawn before starting antibiotics; if the patient has an indwelling catheter, one of the cultures should be drawn from the line.
 A chest radiograph should also be obtained.

 Empiric antibiotic therapy needs to be initiated within 1 hour of presentation and following the collection of blood cultures in the febrile, neutropenic patient.
 The choice of antibiotics depends on a number of different factors including the patient’s clinical status and any localizing source of infection.
 If the patient is clinically well, monotherapy with an intravenous beta-lactam with anti-Pseudomonas activity (cefepime, ceftazidime, imipenem/cilastatin, piperacillin/tazobactam) should be started (see Infections in the Immunocompromised Patient, Chapter 30-02).
 If the patient is clinically ill with hypotension or hypoxia, an intravenous aminoglycoside or fluoroquinolone should be added for “double” gram-negative bacteria coverage.
 If there is a strong suspicion of a gram-positive organism, such as from S aureus catheter infection, intravenous vancomycin can be given empirically.
-Low-risk patients may be ...
+Low-risk ...